Vakhtang VI: As a regent

+Vakhtang VI from kontakion, printed by Mihai Iștvanovici in 1709 in Tbilisi.

-Son of Prince Levan by his first wife, Princess Tuta Gurieli, he ruled as regent (janishin) for his absent uncle, George XI, and his brother, Kaikhosro, from 1703 to 1712.
-During these years, he launched a series of long-needed reforms, revived economy and culture, reorganised administration and attempted to fortify the central royal authority.
+Son of Prince Levan by his first wife, Princess Tuta, daughter of Kaikhosro I Gurieli.
+Vakhtang ruled as regent (janishin) for his absent uncle, George XI, and his brother, Kaikhosro, from 1703 to 1714.
+During these years, he launched a series of long-needed reforms, revived the economy and culture, reorganised administration and attempted to fortify the central royal authority.
 In 1707–1709, he substantially revised the legal code (dasturlamali, aka “Vakhtang’s code”) which would operate as a basis for the Georgian feudal system up to the Russian annexation.
 He was summoned by the shah Husayn in 1712 to be confirmed as wali/king of Kartli.
-The shah would not grant the confirmation, except on condition of Vakhtang embracing Islam, which having refused to do, he was imprisoned, and, after a brief regency of Prince Simon, his brother Jesse (Ali Quli-Khan), who complied with the condition, was put in his place in 1714.
-Jesse governed Kartli two years, during which he suffered from internal troubles and the inroads of the Dagestani tribes, otherwise known as Lekianoba.
+The shah would not grant the confirmation except on the condition of Vakhtang embracing Islam, which he refused to do; he was imprisoned, and, after a brief regency of Prince Simon, his brother Jesse (Ali Quli-Khan), who complied with the condition, was put in his place in 1714.
+Jesse governed Kartli for two years, during which he suffered from internal troubles and the inroads of the Dagestani tribes, otherwise known as Lekianoba.

-During the years of captivity, Vakhtang requested aid from the Christian monarchs of Europe, particularly he sent his uncle and tutor, Sulkhan-Saba Orbeliani, on a mission to Louis XIV of France.
+During the years of captivity, Vakhtang requested aid from the Christian monarchs of Europe; in particular, he sent his uncle and tutor, Sulkhan-Saba Orbeliani, on a mission to Louis XIV of France.
 Later, in his last letters to the Pope Innocent XIII and Charles VI dated 29 November 1722, Vakhtang said that he had for years been secretly Catholic, but he could not confess it publicly "because of betraying people about me", and confirmed with it the reports of Capuchin missionaries from Persia.
-They claimed that Vakhtang became Catholic before he converted to Islam and went to Catholic mass.
+They claimed that Vakhtang became Catholic before he converted to Islam and went to Catholic Mass.
 These political efforts were, however, in vain, and Vakhtang reluctantly converted in 1716, adopting the name of Husayn-Qoli Khan.
 Appointed sipah-salar (commander-in-chief) of the Persian armies, he also served as beglerbeg (governor-general) of Azerbaijan for some time.
 He sent his son, Bakar, to govern Kartli, whereas Jesse, having abjured Islam, had retired.